awsdocs/aws-cdk-guide/doc_source/work-with.md

 **Note**
 If you get a permission error, and have administrator access on your system, try `sudo npm install -g aws-cdk`\.

 Test the installation by issuing `cdk --version`\.

+If you get an error message at this point, try uninstalling \(`npm uninstall -g aws-cdk`\) and reinstalling\.
+As a last resort, delete the `node-modules` folder from the current project as well as the global `node-modules` folder\.
+To figure out where this folder is, issue `npm config get prefix`\.

 The specific language you work in also has its own prerequisites, described in the corresponding topic listed here\.